Try the grasshopper tacos at this Mexican restaurant in The Beach

 One of my first memorable dining experiences as a young adult in the city was at a Spanish tapas restaurant called Embrujo Flamenco on the Danforth.

-In 2013, after seven years of cooking at Embrujo Flamenco, Fernandez decided to open her own restaurant Xola, on Queen Street East in The Beach neighbourhood.
+But after spending some time cooking at Embrujo Flamenco, Fernandez decided to open Xola, her own restaurant on Queen Street East in The Beach neighbourhood.

 Fernandez's taco menu is a far cry from other mediocre counterparts.
 The fried basa tacos are sensational, punched up with sour and spice notes.
 The slow braised meat dishes are satisfyingly soothing like a home-cooked meal from a loved one; even the ceviches are a standout.